JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Retrieves a subrange in a range.

 ```
-FUNCTION CTextRange2.GetSubrange (BYVAL iSubrange AS LONG, BYVAL pcpFirst AS LONG PTR, BYVAL pcpLim AS LONG PTR) AS HRESULT
+FUNCTION GetSubrange (BYVAL iSubrange AS LONG, BYVAL pcpFirst AS LONG PTR, BYVAL pcpLim AS LONG PTR) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->GetSubrange(m_pTextRange2, iSubrange, pcpFirst, pcpLim))
    RETURN m_Result
 END FUNCTION